 Hui-chin Chen, CFP® and Sefa Mawuli, CFP® specialize in helping Americans working abroad and green card/visa holders working in the U.S. with their unique financial situations.

 “North Financial Advisors is a boutique financial planning firm with offices in Washington, DC (Metro Center) and San Diego, CA (Gaslamp) and serving clients virtually in between.
 We provide fixed fee financial planning advice with no minimums to women and those who are planning to start businesses.”

 North Financial Advisors is run by Cady North, CFP®.
 I met Cady during a Financial Planning Day in the Northern Virginia/DC area, where many CFPs give free advice to the DC community.

-“Citrine Capital is a wealth management firm committed to helping business owners, entrepreneurs and tech professionals conserve and create wealth.
-We accomplish this by working with our clients to organize their finances, manage investments, define and prioritize goals, plan for major life events, reach financial independence, protect loved ones, and mitigate taxes.”
+“Citrine Capital is a fee-only wealth management firm committed to helping startup founders, entrepreneurs, and tech professionals conserve and create wealth.
+We accomplish this by working with our clients to organize their finances, manage investments, define and prioritize goals, plan for retirement and other major life events, reach financial independence, protect loved ones, and mitigate taxes.”